taniarascia/laconia/README.md

 ## Usage

-## Features
+In Laconia, you can register an account, log in, log out, reset your password, create and edit lists, and view public profiles.

-- Register
+- `/register` - Register a new user
-- Login
+- `/login` - Login to user account
-- Logout
+- `/logout` - Logout of user session
-- Reset password
+- `/reset-password` - Reset password and create a new password
-- Create list
+- `/create-list` - Create a new list
+- `/edit-list/:list_id` - Edit an existing list
-- View public profiles
+- `/:username` - View public profile

 ## Testing